Skip to main content

 The concept for Share of Model originated from a hackathon.
 It needed to become a real product -- one that could serve both internal Jellyfish consultants running client strategy and external enterprise clients making brand investment decisions.
 The data was multidimensional: brand awareness across multiple LLMs, sentiment analysis, attribute perception, competitive positioning, and spontaneous awareness trends over time.
 The stakeholders were senior -- VPs, Managing Directors, and Chief Strategy Officers across four countries -- and they each had different mental models of what brand measurement meant.

-This was a zero-to-one design challenge in the truest sense.
+This was a zero-to-one design challenge.
 No established UX patterns existed for AI brand perception dashboards.
 I was designing a product where the very concepts users would engage with -- how an AI "perceives" a brand -- had no precedent in existing tools.

 The Challenge